ucb-stat133/stat133-fall-2017/labs/lab04-reading-tables.md

 download.file(origin, destination)
 ```

-Now that you have a local copy of the dataset, you can read it with `read.table()` like so:
+Now that you have a local copy of the dataset, you can read it in R with `read.table()` like so:

 ``` r
 # reading data from your working directory